This is the homeschool dad in our home.

 Don’t let the chicks ruin our kids.
 We don’t need a world of art history majors.
 Do something brother!

 And also…(asking him to be serious)…

-Be humble, be generous with your time and explanations.
+Be humble, and be generous with your time and explanations.
 Do something (doesn’t matter what the something is), and let your kids do something with you.
 It might be all they want from you anyway.

 Do you have to have a post-graduate degree to engage your kiddos?
 What do you need?

-No. You need foundational, entry level knowledge.
-You need a savvy, and share your savvy, whatever it is.
+No. You need foundational, entry-level knowledge.
+You need a savvy and share your savvy, whatever it is.
 Education doesn’t make a better person.
 Grit and integrity account for a lot.
 If you have lived with integrity and grit, you have learned something, so share that.